-EDUC830 • Administration of Essential Educational Programs 3 credits (EDLD)
+EDUC830 • Administration of Essential Educational Programs (LKAD)

 Learners, as school leaders, analyze their schools in depth to ensure that essential programs are in place.
-Examination of valuable educational practices that successfully address the needs of students and staff.
-Development of specific plans for school environment that consist of student engagement, attention to safety, relationships, and creating a learning atmosphere where students and staff thrive.
-Learners will apply a personal belief system and explore best practices.
+They examine valuable educational practices that successfully address the needs of students and staff.
+Learners develop specific plans for school environment that consists of student engagement, attention to safety, relationships, and creating a learning atmosphere where students and staff thrive.
+Learners apply a personal belief system and explore best practices.

-EDUC832 • Leadership of Academic and Support Systems 3 credits in Higher Education (EDLD)
+EDUC832 • Leadership of Academic and Support Systems 3 credits in Higher Education (LHED)